ThiharaGamalath/ThiharaGamalath/README.md

 # Hello, I'm Thihara 👋

 ## About Me
-I'm a passionate student of network engineering, hailing from the picturesque town of Colombo.
-Fascinated by the intricacies of network design and optimization, I'm constantly exploring new concepts and technologies to deepen my understanding of this ever-evolving field.
-Currently pursuing my studies at the University of Moratuwa(ITUM), I aspire to contribute to the advancement of networking technology in the digital age.
+I'm a student at the Institute of Technology, University of Moratuwa, deeply passionate about cybersecurity.
+My studies focus on understanding network security and digital defenses.
+I'm eager to apply my knowledge to real-world challenges and contribute to the cybersecurity field.

 ## Skills